Department: Dean's Office

 Office: N520 North Business College Complex

-Programs and the Russell E. Palmer Endowed Professor of Accounting in the Eli
+Business and the Russell E. Palmer Endowed Professor of Accounting.

-Professor Gupta has consulted for the Big 4 public accounting firms, the U.S. Government (Bureau of Economic Affairs; Internal Revenue Service), international consulting firms (Charles River Associates; Equity Methods), and Fortune 500 companies (Motorola; Sempra Energy).
-He serves on the University of Notre Dame Accounting Advisory Board, the MSU-CIBER Advisory Board, and has served on the AACSB Accreditation Review Teams for various business schools.
-Professor Gupta received his Ph.D. from Michigan State University, a Masters of Accountancy from Bowling Green State University, a Bachelor of Laws from Calcutta University in India and a Bachelor of Commerce from University of Mumbai.
-He holds non-practicing certifications as a CPA and member of the Institute of Company Secretaries of India.
+He has consulted for the Big Four public accounting firms, the U.S. government (Bureau of Economic Affairs and Internal Revenue Service), international consulting firms (Charles River Associates and Equity Methods), and Fortune 500 companies (Motorola and Sempra Energy).
+He serves on the University of Notre Dame Accounting Advisory Board and the MSU-CIBER Advisory Board.
+He has also served various business schools as part of their AACSB Accreditation Review Teams.
+Gupta received his Ph.D. from Michigan State University, a master of accountancy from Bowling Green State University, a bachelor of laws from Calcutta University in India, and a bachelor of commerce from the University of Mumbai.
+He holds non-practicing certifications as a CPA and a member of the Institute of Company Secretaries of India.

 Corporate and individual taxpayer policy issues; State and local taxation; Financial reporting of taxation; Political economy effects of taxation.

 - Sanjay Gupta, Lillian Mills, Erin Towery (forthcoming).
 “The

 Effect of Mandatory Financial Statement Disclosures of Tax Uncertainty on Tax